madisuryapr/madisuryapr/README.md

 # Hello Everyone, It's a Pleasure to Meet You! <img src="https://raw.githubusercontent.com/ptyadana/ptyadana/master/wave.gif" width="30px">

-Muhammad Adisurya Pratama is my name, however, you can call me Adisurya for short.
+Muhammad Adisurya Pratama is my name, however, you can call me Adisurya.
 I obtained Bachelor of Economics degree from Lambung Mangkurat University, Majoring Development Economics.
 Having one year of experience as a Research Assistant at the Central Bank of Indonesia, I built and designed commercial bank deposit rates for 35+ banks in Indonesia.
 Furthermore, I also learned to provide structural thinking and effective communication in conveying research findings.
 Additionally, I was also supervised by a senior researcher in preparing and creating lecture materials regarding Open Economy.
-Currently, I continue my learning progress in regards to Business Intelligence and Data Analytics.
+Currently, I continue my learning progress in regards to Business Intelligence and Data Analytics, including R programming, SQL, and Tableau .

 Currently, I focus in continuing my learning progress and enhancing technical skills around Data Analytics and Business Intelligence (such as Tableau and Structured Query Languages/SQL).
 Furthermore, my domain knowledge are around Econometrics, Macroeconomic, Time Series Analysis and Statistics for Economics and Business.
 In supporting my analytics work, I utilize SQL and Data Visualization softwares, including: